MuseSystems/musebms/documentation/book/content/en/user/installation/quick-start.md

 +++
 title = "Basic Installation Quick Start Guide" linkTitle = "Quick Start" description = "This guide will walk you through the steps to install the software in its most basic configuration.
-This type of installation is suitable for demonstration purposes, implementation project team support, or very basic on-premise production application support." draft = true
+This type of installation is suitable for demonstration purposes, implementation project team support, or very basic on-premises production application support." draft = true

 weight = 20